flutter/website/flutter-for-ios.md

 # Notifications

-## How do I set up Push Notifications?
+## How do I set up push notifications?

 In iOS, you need to register your app on the developer portal to allow push notifications.